junovhs/SlopChop/.warden_apply_backup/1764215268/roadmap.md

 # Warden Protocol Roadmap

-## Current State: v0.4.0 ✓
+## Current State: v0.4.0

-The core loop works:
+The core loop works.
+You can generate context, chat with AI, apply responses, and verify.
-- Generate context with `knit --prompt`
-- Chat with AI
-- Apply responses with `warden apply`
-- Verify with `warden` and `warden check`
-- **Self-hosting:** Warden enforces its own rules on its own codebase

 ---